 We can choose to trust that in the end, there is An All-Seeing, All-Hearing, All-Compassionate God that is taking care of every single soul that walks this earth.

-We can choose hope.
+Choose hope.
 We can choose love.
-We can choose courage.
+And we can choose courage.

 And one of the greatest types of courage you may have to find is the courage within yourself to do what you were always meant to do, to use your God-given talents and blessings, to make this world a better place.